TZ-Physics/IntelligentCommNetworks/README.md

-# OpticalCommunicationNetworks
-Optical Communication &amp; Networks based on Algorithms
+# Optical Communication and Networks based on Algorithms

 Journal: